umccr/agha-data-validation-scripts/README.md

 # agha-data-validation-scripts

-This repository is a supplementary of [ummcr/agha-data-validation-pipeline](https://github.com/umccr/agha-data-validation-pipeline) (Currently using dev branch).
+This repository is a supplementary of [ummcr/agha-data-validation-pipeline](https://github.com/umccr/agha-data-validation-pipeline).
 Wrapping script into images and pushed to ECR.

 The repository has a codebuild to build images from python scripts located in `/assets` and will detect changes to the